Work in Canada FAQ

 A job offer is a genuine offer of employment from a legitimate Canadian employer.

 Yes.
 There are essentially two types of job offers that a Canadian employer can make:

-- A temporary job offer is an offer of Canadian employment that is made for a specific period of time – 6 months, 1 year, etc… You can only begin working, in most cases, after you receive a Temporary Work Permit.
+- A temporary job offer is an offer of Canadian employment that is made for a specific period of time – six months, one year, etc… Individuals can only begin working, in most cases, after they receive a Temporary Work Permit.

 - A permanent job offer is an offer of Canadian employment that is made for an indeterminate period of time.
-You can only begin working after you receive your Canada Immigration Visa.
+Individuals can only begin working after they receive a Canada Immigration Visa.